The Location of the Jasper Cemetery...

 The following 4 communities are within 30 miles [48.3 km] of the Jasper Cemetery.

 For the full list with details, please visit our List of Communities.

 Websites to help with your genealogy research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, the CanadaGenWeb Project and Genealogy Trails.
+When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch, the CanadaGenWeb Project and Genealogy Trails.
 These professional and volunteer websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+Their information is open to all and free to view - you should note that they might link to other websites which do charge.